 Step 9 - Attach Ties To the Diy Needle Book

 Also, I made a thin strip to be used as a tie.
 I hand-stitched it to the outer back of the diy needlebook.
 You can totally machine stitch it in place, together with sewing the felt.
 Especially if you use a wider trim or ribbon.
 I used faux leather lace.

 If you enjoyed this tutorial, share it, like it, or tell your friends about it.
 Or save it for later, so you’ve got it ready whenever you want to make a lovely diy needlecase – in your choice of colors!

 You can also check out this diy throw pillow cover– Easiest Ever!

 WANT MORE FREE TUTORIALS AND GOODIES?

-Or …check out this popular PDF pattern – the Enya Wallet Bag - crossbody, clutch or as a regular wallet, it has everything a big bag has!
+Or …check out the popular Enya Wallet Bag in our shop - use it as a crossbody, clutch, or regular wallet, it has everything a big bag has!